MoniPar/tailors_thimble/README.md

 * Validation on Appointment Type field - At the moment a user can select any type of appointment in the wrong order and each type can be selected more than once.
 This will need to be set up so that users can only select each type once and in the right order for every Bespoke process.
 * Pagination on Appointments Page - This will need to be revisited depending on how the Business owner decides to deal with completed processes.
 At the moment all appointments are listed in the Appointments page and ordered by date.
-* Change Profile to Request or Dashboard - Some users found the Profiel page confusing as its functionality is not exactly the kind that they are used to.
+* Change Profile to Request or Dashboard - Some users found the Profile page confusing as its functionality is not exactly the kind that they are used to.
 * Add Testimonials Section - Give the users the functionality to add Testimonials to the page, preferably with images, so that other users can read them and get a better idea of the standard of work the business offers.
+* Add modal to Process link on Create Appointment page.
 * A Contact Page with contact form.
 * Email or phone verification
 * Forgot/Reset password functionality